Places to visit on Anglesey

 Ty Croes LL63 5YR

 St Cwyfan’s is known as the Church in the Sea – and for good reason!
-The church can only be reached at low tide, and on foot.
+The church can only be reached on foot at low tide.
 Old maps show the 12th century church standing on the mainland of Anglesey, but erosion by the sea of the boulder clay cliffs has since separated the church from the mainland.
 The original site was founded in the 7th Century.

 Holyhead Maritime Museum